burnsoftnet/Pool-Monitor/README.md

 * Added Option to use a LCD Screen that is attached to the circuit.
 * Changed Version to match the release date, also added the version to the command menu
 * Refactor WebUI code and put it in it's own class to clean up the Main source.
+* Added option to reset the arduino through the serial connection, in the menu option.

 ## v2.2.0.2
 * Increased Batter Capacity